nocomplexity/SecurityArchitecture/08-security-principles.rst

 **Statement:** Clearly delineate the physical and logical security boundaries governed by associated security policies.

 **Rationale:** Information technology exists in physical and logical locations, and boundaries exist between these locations.
-An understanding of what is to be protected from external factors can help ensure adequate protective measures are applied where they will be most effective.
+An understanding of what is to be protected from external factors can help ensure adequate protective measures are applied where they are  most effective.
 Sometimes a boundary is defined by people, information, and information technology associated with one physical location.

 **Implications:** Create a security architecture or design. &nbsp;